WOMEN AND THEIR ROLE IN MINISTRY AT RENEW COMMUNITIES

 Problem: Woman who are asking questions in the worship service and disrupting the worship service.
 They are turning the worship service into a Q and A time.

 Solution: Paul’s response to this is that women need to learn before speaking.
 Paul is advocating a temporary silencing to give women the opportunity to learn the Bible.
 Once the women with questions had been educated, they would be permitted then to ask questions in the gatherings of Christians.
-An implication of Paul’s statements is the responsibility of Christian men and leaders to educate women, which was a progressive idea in a culture that limited women in many ways.
+An implication of Paul’s statements is the responsibility of Christian leaders to educate women, which was a progressive idea in a culture that limited women in many ways.
 To further support the idea that Paul was only requesting a specific type of silencing, 1 Corinthians 11 explicitly makes clear that it is fine for women to prophesy and pray at the worship service.

 1 Timothy 2:11-12

 Problem: High status women that he is trying to correct.
-High standing women are more educated in Greco-woman culture and more likely to assume that they should assume important roles in whatever religion they participate in.
+High standing women are more educated in Greco-roman culture and more likely to assume that they should assume important roles in whatever religion they participate in.
 In the temple of Greco-roman religions they could be priestesses.
 So when a high standing Gentile woman comes into Christianity, they feel that because of their education and previous positions held in past religious contexts that they should be able to enter in a leadership role within Christianity very quickly.

 Solution: Paul says to these women that you must learn the ways of Christianity and embody them before you can begin to teach.
 Listen and learn before you teach.
 They can’t just join a Christian community and think they can be in positions of authority and teaching.
 Paul advocates that unlearned women should not hold authority over a community of Christians.
 Once a woman is steeped in the faith, they can hold positions like the women we see in other places in the Bible.